SOUND FOUNTAIN

 The sound of records can be enlightening, records are authentic, and records can be fun.

-Compared to the modern digital formats, the analogue Lp record, with its signal engraved in a vinyl disc, may look poor at first glance.
+Compared to the modern digital formats, the analogue LP record, with its signal engraved in a vinyl disc, may look poor at first glance.

-However, do never forget that it is still the only medium (apart from the reel to reel tape recorder) that can contain the most complete and most structured signal providing great dynamics, having the widest frequency band attainable, and has the most refined detail over the entire audio spectrum and far beyond, which no other format can deliver.
+However, do never forget that it is still the only medium (apart from the reel to reel tape recorder) that can contain the most complete and most structured signal providing great dynamics, having the widest frequency band attainable, and having the most refined detail over the entire audio spectrum and far beyond, which no other format can deliver.

-The analog Lp is not restricted to 16 bits and a limited frequency band, but has 700 bits - so to speak - and the minute upper harmonics which digital formats are missing.
-The simple reason is that the original Lp is analogous in nature.
+The analog LP is not restricted to 16 bits and a limited frequency band, but has 700 bits - so to speak - and the minute upper harmonics which digital formats are missing.
+The simple reason is that the original LP is analogous in nature.

 Or, to be more precise: analogous to nature.